 We often find that will writers or other organisations, such as a bank, will insist on being appointed as executors and as a result, charge for this.
 Or, it may seem like you don’t have the freedom to choose your executors and this is simply not the case.
 It is entirely your choice and solicitors will guide you through the options to establish the suitability of the appointment of your executors.

 Solicitors will often provide a storage service, holding your Will (and sometimes other documents, like deeds) in a secure and fire-proof safe, with suitable insurance cover in place.
 The same may not be true for unregulated will writers.
 If the law firm were to cease to exist or became insolvent, the Solicitors Regulation Authority would oversee who takes over control of clients’ documents.
 A will writer could disappear and there is no real process to trace your important documents.

-NSS Legal Limited specialise in drafting Wills and estate planning and can guide you through the process to ensure your wishes are accurately noted and your loved ones taken care of.
+NSS Legal Limited are a team of will and probate solicitors in Golders Green who specialise in drafting Wills and estate planning and can guide you through the process to ensure your wishes are accurately noted and your loved ones taken care of.